Exploring New Horizons: Transforming Astronomy Through Sonification and Multidisciplinary Innovation | XVI SEA | 15-19 July 2024, Granada (Spain)

 Opening Remarks Speaker:

-Dr. Paul Vickers, Professor of Computer Science and Sonification at Northumbria University, Newcastle, and President of the International Community for Auditory Display (ICAD).
+Professor Paul Vickers, Professor of Computer Science and Sonification at Northumbria University, Newcastle, and President of the International Community for Auditory Display (ICAD).

-Dr. Vickers is scheduled to deliver the opening welcome virtually for our mini-symposium.
+Professor Vickers is scheduled to deliver the opening welcome virtually for our mini-symposium.

 Invited Speaker: